awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 When you provision an address range for use with AWS, you are confirming that you own the address range and authorizing Amazon to advertise it\.
 We also verify that you own the address range\.

 To provision the address range, use the following [provision\-byoip\-cidr](https://docs.aws.amazon.com/cli/latest/reference/ec2/provision-byoip-cidr.html) command\.
-The message in the `--cidr-authorization-context` parameter is the signed message that you created in the previous section, not the ROA message\.
+The `--cidr-authorization-context` parameter uses the variables that you created in the previous section, not the ROA message\.

 ```
-aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="message",Signature="signature"
+aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="$text_message",Signature="signed_message"
 ```

 Provisioning an address range is an asynchronous operation, so the call returns immediately, but the address range is not ready to use until its status changes from `pending-provision` to `provisioned`\.
 To monitor the status of the address range, use the following [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command: